-When Preparing Your Garden For Winter There Is Good Gardening Practice and Plenty of Myths and Mistakes Too Ignore.
+When Preparing Your Garden For Winter There Are Good Gardening Practices To Follow Plus Plenty of Myths and Mistakes To Ignore.
 Here’s The Way I Prepare My Garden For Winter.

 If that’s the case why don’t farmers sheet down all their fields each autumn and close their farms down for winter?
 And where in nature do you see nature covering the land with plastic, tarpaulins or similar to maintain fertility and keep the warmth in?